jvillegasd/General-Exercises/README.md

 4) Write a recursive function that get the sum of the first "N" integers.
 5) Write a recursive function that get the sum of pair integers from "N" to 2.
 6) Write a recursive function that get the  GCD (greatest common divisor) of "m" and "n" like that: MCD = m if n ==0, MCD = MCD(n, m mod n) if n != 0.
 If m < n, the code will switch that.
+7) Write a recursive function for convert a number to binary notation.